ethyca/fides/README.md

 The 4 data privacy types are as follows:

+- Data Subject - _Whose_ data is it?
 - Data Category - _What_ kind of data is it?
-- Data Subject - _Who's_ data is it?
 - Data Use - _How_ is it being used?
 - Data Qualifier - How _identifiable_ is it?